Vbahole/hike/README.md

 ## run

-replace stubs/at-track-medium.json with the latest All Trails map request capture
+replace stubs/at-track-medium.json with the latest All Trails map request capture. you can export the xhr request as a curl command using dev tools if you need to edit it.
+Make sure you get type=track and detail=medium. see the curl command in the repo to export to a file.
 run it through JSONLint <https://jsonlint.com/> first to clean it up
 then `nodemon main.js`
 check the hike table in dynamo